 All students enrolled in the Physician Assistant Program are required to have personal health insurance.
-Students must submit proof of coverage to the program annually e.g., a photocopy of a current health insurance card.
+Students must submit proof of coverage to both the program and university annually e.g., a photocopy of a current health insurance card.
 Failure to comply may preclude a student from participating in some clinical practice experiences.
 You are not an employee of the program or the University and as such, you are not entitled to worker's compensation coverage.

 All Mount St. Joseph Students are eligible to participate in health and counseling services offered through the Wellness Center, located in the Harrington Center.
 These services are available Monday through Friday from 8:00 AM to 5:00 PM.

-See https://mymount.msj.edu/ICS/Mount Community/Wellness Center/ for additional information.
+See https://mymount.msj.edu/ICS/Mount_Community/Wellness_Center/ for additional information.